VectorInstitute/PETs-Bootcamp/HFL_Tabular/README.md

-# Federated Learning With Tabular Data- Breast Cancer Dataset
+# Federated Learning With Tabular Data

+This notebook provides an example of horizontal federated learning using a tabular dataset (the Breast Cancer Dataset)[https://www.kaggle.com/uciml/breast-cancer-wisconsin-data].